dustinpfister/blog_posts/_posts/threejs-examples-position-things-to-sphere-surface.md

 layout: post
 categories: three.js
 id: 867
-updated: 2022-07-26 12:16:21
+updated: 2022-12-22 09:54:43
-version: 1.27
+version: 1.28
 ---

-For todays [theejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) post I think I will write about another basic [threejs example](/2021/02/19/threejs-examples/) that has to do with positioning a mesh object on the the surface of another method object that makes use of a sphere geometry.
+This [threejs example](/2021/02/19/threejs-examples/) post will have to do with positioning a mesh object on the the surface of another mesh object that makes use of a sphere geometry.

 There are a number of ways to do this, and the first version of this example made use of a module that creates [a group](/2018/05/16/threejs-grouping-mesh-objects/) that contains one [Mesh object](/2018/05/04/threejs-mesh/) that contains a [sphere for the geometry](/2021/05/26/threejs-sphere/), and then another group that is a collection of groups that contain a mesh that will be positioned and rotated so that the child of the group is positioned over the surface of the sphere.
 Although this gave me a desired end result, I would say that it proved to be far more complex than it needed to be.